 – T.S.
 Wiley, acclaimed author of Lights Out: Sleep, Sugar, and Survival

 The problem of offset biological rhythms is vast and growing.
 Entire fields of scientific study such as chronobiology, chrono-immunology, and environmental endocrinology have emerged to address this problem.
-Fortunately, by fully addressing the laws of quantum mechanics and applying them to the human organism, Innovative Medicine is proud to provide you, the modern practitioner, with a simple yet sophisticated biological solution for restoring excellent health among the most complex 21st century cases.
+Fortunately, by fully addressing the laws of quantum mechanics and applying them to the human organism, there are sophisticated therapeutic solutions for restoring excellent health among the most complex 21st century cases.

 A significant portion of the population suffers from varying degrees of seasonal depression.
 The far reaching effects that stem from being out of sync with our natural environment are all but unfathomable.
 They range from seasonal depression to cardiovascular disease, neurological disorders, endocrine dysfunction, tumors and even cancer!